binsec/klee21-tina-artifact/README.md

 License
 ----

-This artifact is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License.
+This artifact is free software: you can redistribute it and/or modify it under the terms of the MIT License.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License](LICENSE) for more details.
+See the [MIT License](LICENSE) for more details.